Steam wagon: Zenith

 In the immediate post war era, several manufacturers who had previously been producing overtypes switched their focus to undertypes, attempting to compete with Sentinel.
 Among these companies were Claytons and Garrett.
 In 1922 Foden began producing the celebrated C-type overtype.
 It was not a revolutionary wagon, but had improvements such as a better driving position and the option of a windscreen.
 In 1923, Sentinel launched a much updated wagon, the "Super" Sentinel.
 In 1924, Fowler made their attempt to enter the undertype market.
 The various undertypes of the era were frequently fitted with windscreens to improve crew comfort.

 In the early 1920s, in an attempt to circumvent the weight regulations of the period and allow a higher capacity, several companies had experimented with the idea of an articulated trailer.
 With the brake and tyre technology of the era, such designs were often found to be difficult to control, with a propensity for jackknifing.
-In 1926, Garrett produced a rigid six wheeled wagon.
+In 1926, Garrett produced a prototype rigid six wheeled wagon, which anticipated a change in regulation that came in August 1927 increasing the maximum allowable gross weight from 12 tons to 19 tons with no axle weight exceeding 7 1/2 tons.
 Both Sentinel and Foden quickly brought out six wheelers, and these became a large percentage of the output of these manufacturers for the remainder of steam wagon production.